Neroli Essential Oil

 Neroli Essential Oil is sometimes known as Orange Blossom Essential Oil.

 Neroli Essential Oil is steam distilled from the fragrant flowering blossoms of the orange tree, Citrus aurantium.

-It is highly concentrated, and a little goes a long way.
-The complexity of Neroli Essential Oil is best explored and appreciated when enjoyed in very low dilutions.
+Neroli Essential Oil is highly concentrated, and a little goes a long way.
+The complexity of the aroma is best explored and appreciated when enjoyed in very low dilutions.